|

 Wait, the wind did flip the pages to the “Companion” section.
 But that was wind—nothing to note.

 Then he picked up his notepad and mumbled a few more notes as he added to the page: “The book doesn’t grant any reader power.
-Only someone with magical abilities can use the grimoire.”
+Most likely, only someone with magical abilities can use the grimoire.”

-He meticulously pulled down the top book from the pile and placed it on the table.
-He then opened it to an inserted page with a list.
+Meticulously scanning volumes, he selected one and placed it on the table.
+He then opened it to an inserted piece of paper with a list.

 “I have twenty-five items that we need to research.
 Once I scan it into the app, I’ll email it.
 Sadly, this job is too big for one person.
 Let’s talk about the top three.”